 - Trying to implement sleek European or American technology because you have a good tool available (tablets with lots of functionality, apps with flashy videos).
 Finding fit-for-purpose solutions that meet customer needs should always be the focus – there are tons of great developers and designers here in Africa who are generally much better at creating solutions that will be widely adopted.

-- All trainings are not equally valuable.
+- All training are not equally valuable.
 I have witnessed a wide variety of training methods from board games to dramatizations to field days to classroom blackboard sessions.
 For all approaches, data collection and analytics are essential to improving our approaches in this industry and figuring out what leads to behavior change.

 Looking out 3 to 5 years, beyond the obvious trends, what do you think would be the next big change in the agriculture space?

 - I believe big data will drive a host of new products and services targeting emerging farmers in the future.
 Farmers who have never had access to agricultural loans will have products tailored to the specific crops they grow.
-Farmer credit profiles will be tracked through both historical transactions and behavioral data that help companies calculate the credit worthiness of individuals.
+Farmer credit profiles will be tracked through both historical transactions and behavioral data that help companies calculate the creditworthiness of individuals.
 Thousands of retailers will be on these platforms, allowing banks to pay for inputs on credit (through any retailer near the farmer) instead of disbursing and collecting cash, thereby reducing risk for all involved.

 - Leveraging social media to find the influencers in smallholder farming communities and using those individuals to drive change will also be big.

-- Adopting sustainable climate smart practices will increasingly be important in driving success.
-Farmers who use high-yielding hardy seeds, suitable crop protection and timely information are the ones who will succeed.
+- Adopting sustainable climate-smart practices will increasingly be important in driving success.
+Farmers who use high-yielding hardy seeds, suitable crop protection, and timely information are the ones who will succeed.
 Syngenta through its global Good Growth Plan initiative (goodgrowthplan.com) is committed to helping them do that.

 - Vegetable seeds delivered directly to smallholder farmers via drones!